US marks highest number of deaths in a day after several days of a downward trend

 Those include the state's ability to track and monitor infected individuals through testing, contact tracing and isolating procedures, as well as its ability to prevent infection of at-risk groups.

-Massachusetts Gov. Charlier Baker told residents of his state he was expecting "difficult days and weeks ahead."
+Massachusetts Gov. Charlie Baker told residents of his state he was expecting 'difficult days and weeks ahead.'
 He said officials have begun conversations around reopening the state but there's still a lot of work that needs to be done before a plan is set into motion.

 The state will need to have testing, tracing, isolation and quarantine procedures in place to reopen, the governor said.